foreverfl/vscode/docs/cpp/config-clang-mac.md

 ## Customize debugging with launch.json

-When you debug with the play button or `kb(workbench.action.debug.start)`, the C++ extension creates a dynamic debug configuration on the fly.
+When you debug with the play button or `F5`, the C++ extension creates a dynamic debug configuration on the fly.

 There are cases where you'd want to customize your debug configuration, such as specifying arguments to pass to the program at runtime.
 You can define custom debug configurations in a `launch.json` file.